Cosmological Constraints from Combining Photometric Galaxy Surveys and Gravitational Wave Observatories

 The precision with which GW events can be localized on the sky determines the minimum angular scale (maximum $\ell$) on which the clustering of GW events can be inferred.
 Lastly, the redshift range (and precision) determines the cosmological information contained in the GW source clustering.
 Redshift range overlap between the GW and LSST sources is beneficial, as it potentially strengthens the constraints on galaxy bias for both sets of sources.
-In addition, for future GW detector networks with high sensitivity, a large fraction of GW events are predicted to be concentrated at higher redshifts -- the peak of the forecast GW $n(z)$ distribution is at $z \sim 2$, since this is the redshift at which the star formation rate peaks, and a significant fraction of events occur at even higher redshift.
+In addition, for future GW detector networks with high sensitivity, a large fraction of GW events are predicted to be concentrated at higher redshifts -- the peak of the forecast GW $n(z)$ distribution is at $z \sim 2$, since this is the redshift at which the star formation rate peaks, and a significant fraction of events occurs at even higher redshift.

 We define three GW setups of increasing optimism, with different values for the detector network parameters $n_{\rm GW}$, $\ell_{\rm max}$, and $z$ range.
 The values of these parameters are listed in Table~\ref{tab:GW_bins}, and the corresponding redshift bins are shown in the right panel of Fig.~\ref{fig:n(z)s}.